zenoconorart/assdestroyed/README.md

 ## Running

+The game includes background music, randomized twinkling stars and simple sound
+effects: spurt when you shoot, splat when you crash and a vroom that changes with speed.
 Open `index.html` in a modern web browser.
 Use the left/right arrows to rotate and the up arrow to accelerate.
 Hold the down arrow to brake; keep holding to thrust backwards.
 Press the space bar to shoot.